Actindo-AG/Documentation/Taxes/Integration/01_ManageTaxRates.md

 ![Tax rates](../../Assets/Screenshots/Taxes/Settings/TaxRates/TaxRates.png "[Tax rates]")

-1. Select the tax rate to be deleted by clicking the checkbox on the left.
+1. Select the checkbox of the tax rate to be deleted.
 The editing toolbar is displayed.

   > [Warning] Be aware that the existing tax rate will be deleted permanently.